ZhihaoZhang0618/RallyCore/README.md

 May have some issues with the installation guide, please let me know if you have any questions.
 ## Modification & Customization
 #### Some Hardware Details
-NUC12 (Intel i5-1240p)
+NVIDIA Orin

-Lidar: 3i-T1 or utm30lx
+Lidar: mid360(main)

 Camera: didn't use right now

-IMU: fdilink Deta30
+IMU: fdilink Deta10

 Remote Controller: RadioMaster Pocket ELRS version (much better than XBOX series controller)

-For more details about the hardware, please contact to the [KelvinLauMiau](https://github.com/KelvinLauMiau)
+For more details about the hardware, please contact to the introduction in FastLab NAS.
 #### VESC Interface
 The modified VESC interface is based on the VESC interface provided by Veddar VESC Interface.
 The modification includes:
 - Modify the odometry computation, as the original method causes a speed delay when decelerating from high velocities to a stop.